NAAN National Standards (2018)

 What is the purpose of the standards?

 The standards aim to support everyone who has a role in ensuring effective, organised appropriate adult (AA) provision.
 They provide clear benchmarks against which funders, commissioners, managers, coordinators, appropriate adults and monitors can assess current arrangements and develop plans.
-Organisations that hold NAAN membership have access to a National Standards Self Assessment Tool to help them do this.
+Organisations that hold NAAN membership will shortly have access to a National Standards Self Assessment Tool to help them do this.

 What is the status of the standards?